 Other Phison E26-based Gen5 SSDs with the same NAND and nearly identical performance include:

 This is perhaps not readily apparent when just looking at the sequential transfer rates, where the Samsung 990 PRO, much like the competition, basically maxes out the PCIe Gen4 bandwidth.
 It does excel in the random performance area, however, at up to 1.4M/1.55M IOPS read/write.
-The drive uses Samsung’s proprietary Pascal controller, 176-layer NAND, and an LPDDR4 DRAM cache to achieve these numbers.
+The drive uses Samsung’s proprietary Pascal controller, 176-layer NAND, and an LPDDR4 DRAM cache, which taken together have stood the test of time and still offer excellent performance in mid-2024.

 Shopping links (1TB): Amazon, Newegg